-- The State significantly increased its VOIP and data capacity.
-Because of its move to cloud-based solutions, these could be done with minimal disruption. - The State could move much of its internal interactions to a Microsoft Teams based videoconferencing solution. - The State is contemplating more permanent work from home and hybrid work strategies where possible.
-In advance of this, the State has been purchasing substantially more laptop devices than desktop devices.
+- The State significantly increased its Voice Over Internet Protocol and data capacity.
+Because of its move to cloud-based solutions, these could be done with minimal disruption. - The State could move much of its internal interactions to a Microsoft Teams based videoconferencing solution.

-• The State's implementation of MFA in this environment led to a significant hardening of its systems to intrusion.
+- The State is contemplating more permanent work from home and hybrid work strategies where possible.
+In advance of this, the State has been purchasing substantially more laptop devices than desktop devices. - The State's implementation of MFA in this environment led to a significant hardening of its systems to intrusion.

-The activities of DAS/BITS in calendar year 2021 continued to align with the evolving landscape.
+The activities of DAS/BITS in calendar year 2022 continued to align with the evolving landscape.
 Substantial efforts have been made planning for the optimization of IT support resources in the State.
-As of January 2022, DAS/BITS had approximately 630 employees.
+As of January 2023, DAS/BITS had approximately 474 employees with an additional 65 hires planned for July 2023.
 Over the next 12 months DAS anticipates it will complete the IT consolidation effort to expand the utilization of technology and bring greater skills and abilities to the State's IT workforce.